NotnHeavy/SM-Address64/README.md

 - FromPseudoAddress
 - ToPseudoAddress
 - GetEntityAddress64

-Hopefully a better solution will come round soon.
-There does exist this [extension as well](https://github.com/skial-com/port64/), for anyone curious.

 ## Why not use pseudo addresses?
 Pseudo-addressing was a feature implemented in SourceMod's API as a consequence of SourcePawn only providing 32-bit cells.
 Pseudo addresses allocate 6 bits as an index, with the following 26 bits being a relative address.
 The index (0-63) is used in an internal table, which provides the absolute address of any internally loaded module's image base (such as server.dll/server_srv.so) referenced by the desired index.
 The relative address is added onto this, which is then used to create a complete address.